influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/transform-data.md

 ```

 ## Flux functions
-Flux provides a number of functions that perform a specific operations, transformations, and tasks.
+Flux provides a number of functions that perform specific operations, transformations, and tasks.
 You can also [create custom functions](/flux/v0.7/functions/custom-functions) in your Flux queries.
 _Functions are covered in detail in the [Flux functions](/flux/v0.7/functions) documentation._

 A common type of function used when transforming data queried from InfluxDB is an aggregate function.
-Aggregate functions take a set of `_value`s within a given time window, aggregate them, and transform
+Aggregate functions take a set of `_value` in a table, aggregate them, and transform
 them into a new value.

 This example uses the [`mean()` function](/flux/v0.7/functions/transformations/aggregates/mean)